Domestic Family Violence Awareness

 This campaign and taskforce aims to tackle domestic and family violence by leading conversations in business and the community and developing networks and strategies that get the message out that our community does not accept violence of any kind.

 In May 2019, council expanded this campaign with a series of free stickers for the community – a book sticker, bumper sticker and bin sticker.
 The stickers, released to coincide with Domestic and Family Violence Prevention Month, aim to start the conversation about Domestic and Family Violence, raise awareness of these issues, provide support and paint a clear message that Mackay draws the line against these behaviours.
-More Information regarding the stickers that are available to residents.

 Collect your free sticker from any Mackay Regional Council Library or customer service centre, or from school Zonta clubs and George Street Neighbourhood Centre.